 Steven M. Schneider is Professor in the Department of Social Sciences and Humanities at SUNY Institute of Technology.

-"Foot and Schneider's meticulous interrogation of Web artifacts provides valuable insights into the character of electoral campaigns on the Internet.
-It will be of interest to scholars and practitioners alike."
+"Foot and Schenider's meticulous interrogation of Web artifacts provides valuable insights into the character of electoral campaigns on the Internet.
+It will be of interest to scholars and practitioners alike."--Pablo J. Boczkowski, Department of Communication Studies, Northwestern University, and author of *Digitizing the News: Innovation in Online Newspapers*"—

 Winner, 2008 Doris Graber Outstanding Book Award presented by the Political Communication Section of the American Political Science Association.